mfem/web/src/features.md

  - topologically [periodic](https://github.com/mfem/mfem/blob/master/data/periodic-hexagon.mesh) meshes,
  - 1D meshes.

+Additional support for automated adaptive analysis and parallel unstructured modifications on simplex meshes is provided via integration with the [PUMI](https://scorec.rpi.edu/pumi) distributed mesh management system.

 ## Parallel and Scalable

 MFEM supports MPI-based parallelism throughout the library, and can readily be used as a scalable unstructured finite element problem generator.